adriennedomingus/travel_map_blog/README.md

 * Unsplash API used to search photos based on weather returned, to update a blog background dynamically.

 #### Testing
-The test suite is written in RSpec, used for feature, model, and controller tests.
+The test suite is written in RSpec, using Capybara for feature tests, and VCR to record API responses.